 Be sure to work with your veterinarian or other expert to interpret water test results.
 The effect of specific water contaminants will depend on various factors including the species and the life stage of the individual.
 If you care for both avian and mammalian species, you may need to work with multiple experts to have results interpreted.
-Unfortunately, it seems information regarding water quality for avian species of farmed animals is lacking compared to mammalian species such as cows or horses.
+Unfortunately, it seems information regarding water quality for avian species of A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. is lacking compared to mammalian species such as While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." or horses.
 Additionally, much of the available information regarding “acceptable” water quality for farmed animals is focused on the impact water quality has on exploitative practices such as egg and milk production or the effect water quality has on growth of animals destined for slaughter, rather than focusing solely on the long term health of the individual.

 Even without these complicating factors regarding water quality parameters, interpreting water test results can be challenging and complex, which is why it is important to work with your veterinarian or other expert to have results interpreted.
 According to Dr. Andrew A. Olkowski, “The effects of individual water contaminants cannot be deliberated as a ‘stand alone’ problem, but rather must be considered in the context of complex interactions with other dietary and/ or environmental variables.”
 He stresses the importance of considering cumulative, additive, and synergistic effects and their potential to cause adverse effects.
 For example, if a mineral is found in the water, but is deemed to be at a safe concentration, it’s important to consider if your residents get this mineral from other sources, as well, because this could result in the overall mineral level exceeding the safe threshold and causing toxicity or metabolic issues.